 What do you want to do today?

 Treat yourself to a treatment or massage and enjoy a relaxing moment in our luxury 1,200-square-meter spa which includes five treatment rooms including 1 couple room, a Hammam steam bath, a solarium, 1 organic sauna (40-60°C) and 1 traditional sauna (up to 80°C), a spacious relaxation lounge and an indoor temperature-controlled swimming pool.
 The Spa is also accessible for guests from Deluxe rooms and higher categories.
-Please note the Spa is open from Friday morning to Sunday night.
-Open for groups during the week (on request).

 Explore the historical and natural treasures of the region on a horse ride departing form the hotel.
 You will make your way through the park and the forest up to the Castle.
 An unforgettable experience to discover Chantilly, which is undoubtedly the capital city of horses and horse-riding.